Top 14 Reasons Why A Personal Injury Lawyer Won’t Take a Case

 - You slipped and fell on a wet spot on the floor in a place of business.
 Just because you slip and fall on a wet floor in a business does not mean the business is liable.
 You have to prove the store personnel either knew of the condition or the condition was around for sufficient time that they should have discovered it before the fall.

 Additionally, there are red light swearing match cases where liability is wholly dependent on who the jury believes had the green light.
 The less clear liability is, the more risk there is in the investment for the attorney.
-The more risk involved, the harder it will be to find a lawyer to take your personal injury case.
+The more risk involved, the harder it will be to find a lawyer to take your case.

 2) Comparative Negligence vs Contributory Negligence State

 Some states follow the rule of comparative negligence while others follow the rule of contributory negligence.
 In a contributory negligence state, a plaintiff is barred from making a recovery against someone else if his own negligence is found to have been any percent of the cause of the incident producing the injury.
 Under comparative negligence like Texas, a plaintiff can recover so long as his negligence is 50% or less–he just loses the percent of his damage award for which his own negligence is responsible.
-So, where your injury occurs matters and may be part of the reason that a personal injury lawyer won’t take your case.
+Where your injury occurs matters and may be part of the reason that a lawyer won’t take your case.

 3) Complexity of the Case

-The more complex the issues are in a case, the more time a personal injury lawyer must spend on it.
+The more complex the issues are in a case, the more time a lawyer must spend on it.
 If the case will require several expert witness depositions and party depositions, it will consume more time than a run of the mill fender bender whiplash case.
 It will likely require more money to pay the experts for there expensive time.
 A complex case, such as a complex medical malpractice case or a plant explosion can run hundreds of thousands of dollars to take all the way to trial.
-If the recovery does not warrant this expense, it makes no sense for the personal injury lawyer to take the case.
+If the recovery does not warrant this expense, it makes no sense for the lawyer to take the case.

 4) Anticipated Damages/Recovery

 Every case has a damage model.
 Nobody can tell you exactly what a jury will award in a case because everyone’s pain is perceived different and there is no such thing as a pain and suffering calculator.
-However, an experienced personal injury trial lawyer has a good guess of what a case is likely to be worth on average.
+However, an experienced trial lawyer has a good guess of what a case is likely to be worth on average.
 If the anticipated recovery is not substantially more than the anticipated cost, a lawyer probably won’t take the case.
 In this situation, the case is more likely to take up a lot of his/her time and end with an unhappy client and little to show for the time invested.

 There are several things that can affect the anticipated recovery of an otherwise good case, thereby making it not worth the time and expense involved.
 Some of these things are:

 - Hospital Liens.
 Anytime you are seen in a hospital as a result of an injury, many states including Texas, allow the hospital to file a lien.
 What that means is that they are entitled to be reimbursed out of any recovery against a third-party such as an insurance company before anyone else gets money.
 While most hospitals will negotiate when there are limited funds, some will not.
 The lawyer can get sued directly if he fails to pay a hospital lien, so he has no choice.
-More on how hospital liens affect your personal injury case.
+More on how hospital liens affect your case.

 - Bankruptcy.
-If you are in certain types of bankruptcy, your assets, including the right to bring a personal injury claim, belong to the bankruptcy estate.
+If you are in certain types of bankruptcy, your assets, including the right to bring a claim, belong to the bankruptcy estate.
 Not you.
 The cost of a lawyer getting approval from the bankruptcy court to handle the case can be substantially high and the time required is greater.
 You must get the bankruptcy court’s approval to handle the case, settle the case and distribute funds.
 Additionally, the money that the client would get may well be taken and distributed to the creditors—which means the client is less likely to be happy with the outcome.
-More on how bankruptcy affects your personal injury case.
+More on how bankruptcy affects your case.

 - Medicare/Medicaid.
 When your medical bills are paid by Medicare or Medicaid, they get a drastically reduced rate.
 This means your damages that you can ask for and expect from a jury for are lower.
 But, you have to reimburse them.
 Additionally, if there are future medical expenses anticipated, you may have to do a Medicare Set Aside.
 That requires a significant amount of time and expense to set up.
-More on how Medicare or Medicaid affect your personal injury case.
+More on how Medicare or Medicaid affect your case.

 - Insurance Policy Limits.
 No matter what your damage model may look like, the case value is often limited by the amount of insurance available.
 Texas Homestead Law and Bankruptcy Law makes it very difficult to pursue a judgment against the average person and collect on it.
 Many can simply file bankruptcy and discharge the debt.
 This is what is known as being “judgment proof.”
 Having a million dollar damage model in a car accident where there is only a minimum limits liability policy and no assets or other potential corporate defendants means that the lawyer will likely do a ton of work trying to settle out all of the medical liens from a $30,000.00 policy, probably not get paid, and probably not have a happy client to show for it.
 Having insufficient insurance can make it hard to find a lawyer to take an otherwise high damage model case.